 This easy sheet pan shrimp boil is baked in the oven using one sheet pan and aluminum foil.
 All of the potatoes, corn, sausage and shrimp cook together for an easy dinner that’s easy to clean-up.

-What I like about doing it this way is that you can easily make more if you are serving a crowd or you can make it in smaller amounts, too.
+What I like about this sheet pan shrimp boil is that you can easily make more if you are serving a crowd or you can make it in smaller amounts, too.
 This recipe makes enough for four people, but you can easily double it.

 - For the shrimp, you will need one pound.
 I prefer medium to large-sized shrimp.
 They also need to be peeled and deveined.